sladyn98/SRE-SWE-Notes/NetworkingNote/Readme.md

 DHCPDECLINE client->server : address is already in use DHCPRELEASE client->server : giving up of ip address DHCPINFORM client->server : asking for local config parameters

+**How ping works**
+The `ping` command is a simple, widely-used utility that tests network connectivity between two hosts.
+It uses the Internet Control Message Protocol (ICMP), which is part of the Internet Protocol Suite.
+Here's a simplified breakdown of how it works:

+1. You run the `ping` command targeting a specific IP address or hostname.
+For example: `ping www.google.com`.

+2. Your system constructs an ICMP Echo Request packet.
+This packet contains a payload of data, which is typically 56 bytes, leading to a total size of 64 bytes including the header.
+The payload often includes a timestamp, which the `ping` utility can use to calculate the round-trip time.

+3. Your system sends the ICMP Echo Request packet to the target IP address.

+4. When the target system receives the ICMP Echo Request, it constructs an ICMP Echo Reply.
+If the system is functioning properly and is configured to respond to ICMP Echo Requests, the reply will contain the exact payload received in the request.

+5. Your system receives the ICMP Echo Reply.
+The `ping` utility notes the time of the receipt and subtracts the timestamp in the payload to calculate the round-trip time.
+This time is typically displayed in milliseconds.

+6. Steps 2-5 are repeated for as many times as the `ping` command is configured to run, often until you stop the command, or for a default number of times (usually four times in Windows and continuously until stopped in Unix/Linux).

+7. After all requests have been sent and replies (if any) have been received, the `ping` utility provides a summary of the results, including the percentage of packet loss and the minimum, maximum, average, and possibly standard deviation of the round-trip times.

+One thing to keep in mind is that not receiving a ping reply (ICMP Echo Reply) from the target system doesn't always mean that the system is down or not reachable.
+Some systems are configured to ignore ICMP Echo Requests or might be behind firewalls that drop those packets.
+The `ping` utility only tests ICMP connectivity, not connectivity over protocols such as TCP or UDP, which are used for most applications.